Quick Namaste Definition

 Namaste is usually spoken with a slight bow and hands together, palms touching and fingers pointing upward, thumbs close to the chest.

-It is used as a respectful form of greeting to welcome a relative, guest or stranger.
-It is also used with goodbyes.
+Namaste is used as a respectful form of greeting to welcome a relative, guest or stranger.

 Where Would You See And Hear Namaste?

-In everyday speech… and yoga… and texting… and on social media, such as Facebook… and messaging apps, such as Snapchat.
+In everyday speech, yoga and texting, and on social media such as Facebook and Instagram, and messaging apps such as Snapchat.

 Other Namaste Meanings